anuragdogra2192/Spark_on_AWS_EC2/README.md

+## Spark and Python for Big Data with PySpark – Udemy
 ### Spark_on_AWS_EC2
 Here are the some of my Spark projects.
 Tool set: Python3, findspark, PySpark, Spark MLlib (for machine learning)